Volcanic eruption rocks Italian island of Stromboli

 Social media pictures show Stromboli engulfed in a huge plume of smoke, visible from other islands kilometers away.

 Stromboli is one of the eight Aeolian Islands, a volcanic arc north of Sicily and a popular tourist destination.
-Stromboli, one of the most active volcanoes on Earth, has been in a near-continuous eruptive phase for decades.
+Stromboli has been in a near-continuous eruptive phase for decades.

 The volcano is known as "the lighthouse of the Mediterranean" because of its frequent, bright eruptions at night.
 Wednesday's eruptions are considerably more than normal.